Our Governing Body

 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.
 We currently have two vacancies.

 The Chair of Governors is Mr Colin Lumbis, who can be contacted via the school office.
-The Vice Chair is Paul Scattergood.
+The Vice Chair is Jayne Littlewood.

-Much of the work of the governing body is done by our Combined Committee and other working groups such as The Achievement and Challenge Group and The Pay Committee.
+Much of the work of the governing body is done by our Combined Committee and other working groups such as The Achievement and Challenge Working Party, The Finance Working Party and The Pay Committee.

-Parents/carers can request an appointment to view minutes of the Governor meetings.
+Parents / Carers can request an appointment to view minutes of Governor Meetings.